Correlate JOC

 Phase 2:

-3. Bridge-Building Crucial Conversations with Ashkenazi Jews about racial dynamics in the Jewish community
+3. May 8th: Bridge-Building Crucial Conversations with non-JOC Jews about racial dynamics in the Jewish community

 Phase 3: